 - 4. Whisk together the hot expresso, sour cream, canola oil, butter, and vanilla and chocolate extracts in a medium bowl.
 Pour this coffee-sour cream brew into the dry ingredients in the stand mixer and mix on low until just blended, about 30 seconds.
 Slowly drizzle in the beaten eggs and mix on medium until smooth.
 Plop the melted chocolate into the bowl and beat until the batter is uniform in color, about 15 seconds.
 The batter will be thin, but that’s how it should be.

-- 6. Dissolve the coffee granules in the water.
-Pour the coffee mixture into a food processor and add the butter, sugar, and heavy cream.
+- 6. Dissolve the espresso granules in the water.
+Pour the espresso mixture into a food processor and add the butter, sugar, and heavy cream.
 Process the mixture until light and fluffy, about 5 minutes.
 The frosting will look hopelessly curdled and destroyed at first, but then just when you’re about to lose all faith, it will come together beautifully.
-Honest.
+(Honest.)

-- 7. Frost the cake, as usual.
-Devour immediately, as usual.
+- 7. Frost the cake as usual.
+Devour immediately, also as usual.

 Hungry for more?
 Chow down on these:

-Sour Cream Mocha Cake Recipe © 1999 Joseph Moran.
+Sour Cream Mocha Cake Recipe © 1999 David Leite.
 Photo © 1999 Emily Sandor.
 All rights reserved.